 5 Ways To Dine Like The Japanese

 I've always loved Japanese food, thanks in part to my mom, who used to spoil my brother and me with sushi rolls and unagi donburi when we were kids.
-Thanks to my fiancée, I've learned much about Japanese dining customs, etiquette, and manners that have become useful whenever I eat at my family's home in Japan or at any Japanese restaurant really.
+Thanks to my numerous visits to Japan, I've learned much about Japanese dining customs, etiquette, and manners that have become useful whenever I eat at any Japanese restaurant.